Best Things To Do In Rome In 3 Days

 Originally, it was built as the mausoleum of Emperor Hadrian, almost two thousand years ago.
 Since then, Castel Sant'Angelo, on the banks of the Tiber River, has been a tomb, a fortress for the Pope in case of attack, a castle and, in our days, a museum.

 Inside, you can see the papal apartments, Hadrian's mausoleum, and tour the bastions from which defensive cannons still point, and best of all, climb to the rooftop to enjoy the views of Rome.
-On a 3-day trip to Rome I don't consider it entirely necessary to explore its interior as part of the itinerary, but if it particularly catches your eye you have all the information you need here: Rome Castel Sant'Angelo Tickets: how to buy, prices and schedules.
+On a 3-day trip to Rome I don't consider it entirely necessary to explore its interior as part of the itinerary, but if it particularly catches your eye you have all the information you need here: Castel Sant'Angelo in Rome Tickets and Tours.

 Book tickets for Castel Sant Angelo